laredoza/.NetScaffolder/README.md

 ### Simple, highly flexible scaffolding framework based on T4 Scripts

-.
-NetScaffolder generates a project from a data model by using easily extendable templates.
+.NetScaffolder generates a project from a data model by using easily extendable templates.

 ### The default data layers consists of the following: